woywoy123/AnalysisG/README.md

 In this framework uses a number of generator classes as intermediates to compile required samples.
 Familiarity with them isn't necessary, but useful, since it will provide more context around settings.

-### EventGenerator:
-This class takes as input the ```Event``` implementation and sample directory to compile pythonic event objects.
-These objects act as containers and retain file traces for each event, i.e. which ROOT files were used to compile the event.
-To uniquely tag events the MD5 hash is computed and can be used to reverse look-up the original ROOT filename.
-This class should be used to debug or develop preliminary analysis strategies.

 ### GraphGenerator:
 The ```EventGenerator``` interfaces with the ```GraphGenerator``` to convert ```Event``` objects into ```EventGraphs```, where particles are nodes, and relationships are edges.
 For graphs to have any meaning, they require features.